Why Build Your Own Hyperconverged Infrastructure Solution?

 BYO HCI benefits - Reuse of existing equipment

-3. Reuse Of Existing Equipment
+3. You Can Reuse Of Existing Equipment

 A side-effect is that fewer servers are sent to landfill, contributing to your Green IT strategy.